panzi/js-print-table/README.md

 This library has no dependencies whatsoever, though when colors are enabled it prints ANSI escape sequences (which are supported by the console of Chromium based browsers).

+The table style (what kind of border line characters are used) and the colors (e.g.
+ANSI escape sequences) can be overridden to your liking.

 Example Usage
 -------------